 UPPER CAPE

 Falmouth is famous for being the hometown of “America the Beautiful” lyricist Katharine Lee Bates, and celebrations across the Upper Cape would make her proud.
-Start the festivities early in next-door Mashpee, where the annual fireworks display and community picnic will be held Friday, June 28 on the lawn of Mashpee High School.
+Start the festivities early in next-door Mashpee, where the annual Mashpee Fireworks and Community Picnic will be held Saturday, June 27 on the lawn of Mashpee Middle-High School.
 Live music, carnival games, train rides, and local food vendors are all part of the fun.
 When Independence Day arrives, Falmouth’s spectacular fireworks display (hailed one of the best in the nation) is as picture-perfect as any amber waves of grain.
 Catch the fireworks at dusk from Falmouth Heights Beach or aboard the Island Queen.
 Local history buffs will also appreciate the town's Carousel of Light on the grounds of Mullen-Hall School; kids who participate in the carousel's 4th of July Decorated Bike Jamboree get a free token to ride on the hand-carved carousel.
+Sandwich kicks off its Independence Day celebration on Saturday, June 27 with a live concert by The Moonlighters, followed by fireworks.
+Other patriotic festivities in the town include an outdoor town band concert on Wednesday, July 1; and a 5k race, parade and fireman’s muster on Saturday, July 4th.